-On the following pages, we present the Audit Committee's Report, setting out the responsibilities of the Audit Committee and its key activities for the year ended 31 December 2022.
+We present the Audit Committee's Report, setting out the responsibilities of the Audit Committee and its key activities for the year ended 31 December 2022.

 The Audit Committee has reviewed the appropriateness of the Group's system of risk management and internal financial and operating controls, the robustness and integrity of the Group's financial reporting, along with the external audit process.
 The Audit Committee has devoted time in ensuring that controls and processes have been properly established, documented and implemented.